 But What exactly is “cash value?

 In fact, the cash value is the thing that makes this type of policy so attractive.
 People feel insured, protected and at the same time have a sense of investing in something.
-What are the benefits of buying a UL policy?
-On the other hand, are there any drawbacks?

 The following table presents the main pros & cons of universal life insurance: